Town and Country, Missouri

 Town and Country is a city in west St. Louis County, Missouri, United States with a population of 11,640 as of the 2020 census.

 Town and Country has the highest median household income ($134,387 in 2009) of any city in Missouri with a population over 10,000 and also has one of the highest median incomes of any city in the United States.
 The city is included in the St. Louis, MO-IL Metropolitan Statistical Area, and is home to Bellerive Country Club, which hosted the 1965 U.S. Open, the 1992 PGA Championship, and the 2018 PGA Championship.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.68 sqmi, all land.

+The village of Country Life Acres is an enclave entirely surrounded by Town and Country.

 History

-Town and Country was incorporated in 1950 as a village, and re-incorporated as a fourth-class city 25 years later.
+As early as 1886, Town and Country was a farming town known as Altheim.
+In 1950, Town and Country was incorporated as a village, and re-incorporated as a fourth-class city 25 years later.